 This is one of the youngest Institutions on the market.
 The letter “M” in the name Musoni stands for Mobile since it is centered around Mobile banking.
 Currently, it stands as the most paper-less Microfinance institution on the market.

 With Musoni, there are no hidden charges when registering.
-On loan application, the loans are processed within 72 hours and deposited into your account.
+On loan applications, the loans are processed within 72 hours and deposited into your account.

 6. Rafiki Microfinance Bank

 Rafiki Microfinance is one f the few MFIs that offer diaspora banking, savings, and loan services.
-This institution offers affordable asset finance, loans for chamas, and SACCOs.
+This institution provides affordable asset finance, loans for chamas and SACCOs.

 For those in agriculture, Rafiki MFI offers the best loans through the Kilimo Biashara account.
 Below are Rafiki MFI contacts.

 This is a new MFI on the market.
 The institution was founded in March 2017 but has a huge customer base that is steadily increasing.
 Momentum Credit aims to provide for the overwhelming demand for capital to SMEs and individuals.

 Just like other MFIs, Century offers saving and loan services to customers.
 However, this MFI specializes in agribusiness loans.